GOODWOOD REVIVAL: Back On Track

 There is even a vintage-style car boot sale on Sunday where you can buy your bits and pieces from the back of a classic car.

-Wow, so, even more, great features to dress up for and have a ball.
-Speaking of which the girls and I have taken outfits from the three decades featured at Goodwood Revival to share ideas if you are still undecided as to which look to go for.
+Wow, so many more great features to dress up for and have a ball!
+Speaking of which, the girls and I have taken outfits from the three decades featured at Goodwood Revival to share ideas if you are still undecided as to which look to go for.
 If you are fortunate enough to attend all three days why not go for Forties Friday, Rock & Roll Fifties Saturday and Swinging Sixties Sunday.
 Here we show you some ways you can achieve just that:

-When it comes to the 1940s Helene is all about authenticity so for her look she has chosen to wear this vintage yellow & navy floral pleated dress from the forties era.
+When it comes to the 1940s, I am all about authenticity so for my look I have chosen to wear this vintage yellow & navy floral pleated dress from the forties era.
 We always try to source the best womens vintage dresses & this piece is a beautiful example of 40s womenswear.
 Made from a light silk fabric, this dress is perfect for daytime wear at events like Goodwood.
 The colours of this dress pair really well with a wide variety of accessories.
-Helene has added a pair of navy crochet gloves and a black velvet tilt hat to complement her hairstyle.
+I added a pair of navy crochet gloves and a black velvet tilt hat to complement my hairstyle.
 No authentic 40s outfit would be complete without a vintage leather handbag.
 This stunning chunky frame bag in a coarsely textured brown leather is ideal for a true 1940s vintage look and it has just enough room to carry your belongings around the festival.